 Manage deployments through the CoreWeave Inference API.
 For per-operation request and response schemas, see the DeploymentService pages in the API reference.

-Update requests (PATCH) require the complete deployment specification, not just the fields being changed.
+Update requests (PATCH) require the complete deployment specification, not just the fields you’re changing.
 Omitted fields revert to their defaults.

 For a step-by-step walkthrough, see the Getting started guide.